 Fellowships will not be awarded except to candidates who have given evidence of qualifications for undertaking original work.
-Fellows are required to send in to the Clerk to the Senate a report of the work done by them during the tenure of the Fellowship before June 1st of the year following the award of the Fellowship, in order that it may be laid before the Senate.
+Fellows are required to furnish a report of the work done by them during the tenure of the Fellowship, such report to be laid before the Senate before June 1st of the year following the award of the Fellowship.
 The Fellowships may, in exceptional instances, and with the consent of the Senate and Council, be renewed for a second year.

 1905 Marshall, Joseph, B.Sc.
-(Chemistry).
+(Chemistry). £100.
 Waterhouse, Osborn, B.A.
-(English).
+(English). £100.
 1911 Charlton, Henry Buckley, B.A.
-(English).
+(English). £100.

-1912 Heaton, Herbert, M.A.
-(History)